jamesp21/spotify-template/README.md

 Did you receive help from any other sources (classmates, etc.)?
 If so, please list who.
 -no one
 Approximately how many hours did it take you to complete this challenge?
--probably over or around 42hrs
+-probably over or around 50hrs
 Did you encounter any problems in this challenge we should warn students about in the future?
 How can we make the challenge better?
--many such as selecting one image to change whilein the ng-repeat function, trying to add stars using raty while in the ng-repeat function, trying to show/get the api for related artist, using the api/syntax, changing the background of the page when clicked on a certain picture, adding animation to angularjs, using angularjs, at first understanding the idea of $scope, etc.
+-many such as selecting one image to change while in the ng-repeat function, trying to add stars using raty while in the ng-repeat function, trying to show/get the api for related artist, using the api/syntax, changing the background of the page when clicked on a certain picture, adding animation to angularjs, using angularjs, at first understanding the idea of $scope, etc.